goadesign/goa.design/content/extend/plugins.md

 Goa code generators, thereby, producing new kinds of outputs from any DSL.

-[Goa plugins repository](https://github.com/goadesign/plugins) houses a set of public the goa plugins.
+[Goa plugins repository](https://github.com/goadesign/plugins) houses a set of public goa plugins.
 Refer to the README in every plugin for instructions on how to use it.

 ## Building Your Own Plugin